 Beneath this unassuming church in the center of Vienna lies an underground burial space spanning 10 crypt chambers, where members of the House of Habsburg were interred over approximately 400 years (from 1633 until the last burial in 2011).
-A total of 150 Habsburgs are buried here, including 12 Emperors and 18 Empresses.
-Their magnificent tombs have been preserved in an exceptional manner.
+The space holds the remains of 150 Habsburgs, including 12 Emperors and 18 Empresses, whose magnificent tombs have survived in exceptional condition.

 Today, you can visit the burial chambers and view 107 sarcophagi and 5 urns as part of the display.
 This location offers a rare glimpse, from a different angle, into the House of Habsburg, which ruled over large parts of Europe, and of course Austria, for about 1,000 years.
 The Capuchin friars of the church continue to serve as the guardians of the crypt chambers, as they have done for generations.